Alexander the Great is said to have rejected a colossal project proposed by his architect and technical adviser Dinocrates to engrave Mount Athos.

 Dinocrates, I carefully observed the magnificent structure of your project and I like it.
 But just as a newborn baby without milk cannot develop, so a city can not grow, if it does not have the fields that accompany it.

 Regarding your plan, you deserve compliments, but the location of the city should be disapproved.
-It is my wish that you stay by my side because I want to serve your work.
+It is my wish that you stay by my side because I want to use your work.

 Urban planner of Alexandria, Egypt

 The story, as recorded by Vitruvius, has been dismissed by some scholars.
-The excessiveness of the project makes it little credible.
-In addition, Dinocrates demonstrated in the planning of Alexandria and other works a talent incompatible with the fatuity with which Vitruvius shows it, according to alexandreion.wordpress.com.
+The excessiveness of the project makes it hardly credible.
+In addition, Dinocrates demonstrated in the planning of Alexandria and other works a talent incompatible with the fatuity of this project as Vitruvius describes it, according to alexandreion.wordpress.com.

-Dinocrates no longer departed from the king and followed his steps to Egypt, where in 332 BC, Alexander appointed him as director of the surveying and urban-planning work for the city of Alexandria.
+Dinocrates no longer left the king and followed him to Egypt, where in 332 BC Alexander appointed him as director of the surveying and urban-planning work for the city of Alexandria.

 Vitruvius says: